Makiivka: Russo-Ukrainian War

 During the Russo-Ukrainian War the city town hall was taken over by pro-Russian separatists on 13 April 2014.
 Since then, Makiivka has been controlled by the self-proclaimed Donetsk People's Republic.

-On 1 January 2023, the Makiivka military quarters shelling occurred.
+On 1 January 2023, a military quarters in the city was shelled.
 It was reported by both Russian and Ukrainian sources that a Ukrainian strike on Russian military forces based at a vocational school in Makiivka resulted in significant casualties, particularly among conscripts.
 First Deputy Minister of Information of the Donetsk People's Republic Daniil Bezsonov stated that the strike took place at exactly 00:01 Moscow Time and made use of the M142 HIMARS rocket system.
 Russian officials claimed that at least 25 HIMARS rockets were fired at the school, resulting in at least 15 casualties.
 Officials of the Donetsk People's Republic stated that the reason for the strike was the use of mobile phones by Russian serviceman at the school, which revealed their location to the Ukrainian military.
 The Armed Forces of Ukraine announced on the same day that 400 Russian forces had been killed in the strike, with a further 300 wounded, resulting in 700 total casualties.
 Igor Girkin, the former commander of separatist forces in the Donbas, said about the attack, "the number of dead and wounded runs into many hundreds".
 This number was, however, also challenged by others; Russian presenter Vladimir Solovyov claimed that while casualties were high, they were not close to 400.
 An unnamed source in Donetsk told Reuters that fewer than 100 people had died in the attack.